 - a.
-On the matter of the Non-Ionized Radiation Bill distributed by the Ministry of the Environment the revised version of the Bill the transitional period has been extended from nine months to one year.
-On June 22, 2005, the aforesaid Bill was published after passing First Reading.
-A draft is being formulated by a joint interior and environment committee of the Knesset in view of a second and third reading, unifying a number of draft private members' bills in this regard with the government Bill. - b.
+On the matter of the Non-Ionized Radiation Bill distributed by the Ministry of the Environment - the revised version of the Bill - the transitional period has been extended from nine months to one year.
+On June 22, 2005, the aforesaid Bill was published after passing First Reading. - b.
 On the matter of permits for communications installations under the Planning and Construction law see the update to Section 2.16 (sub-section g.) below.